What Can I Do?

 - Ontario – Early Detection and Distribution Mapping System (EDDMapS)

 Share the results of your monitoring efforts to create a better map of Phragmites across the landscape.
-Learn about the Phragmites Adaptive Management Framework where your monitoring data can contribute to a better understanding of this invasive plant.
+Learn about the Phragmites Adaptive Management Framework and how your monitoring data can contribute to improving the effectiveness and efficiency of Phragmites management.